ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

-The `hpk` (Holder Presentation Key) represents the public key with certain algorithms, and is used by the holder for proof of possession and integrity protection of the presented protected header.
+The `hpk` (Holder Presentation Key) represents the public key with certain algorithms, and is used by the holder for proof of possession and integrity protection of the Presented Header.

 The issuer MUST validate that the holder has possession of this key through a trusted mechanism, such as requiring the signature of a unique nonce value from the holder before issuing the JWP.

-This header parameter is references a JSON Web Key (JWK) public key value when represented as a JSON Protected Header, and a COSE Key Object when represented as a CBOR Protected Header.
+This Header Parameter is references a JSON Web Key (JWK) public key value when represented as a JSON-formatted Header, and a COSE Key Object when represented as a CBOR-formatted Header.

 It MUST contain only public key parameters and SHOULD contain only the minimum parameters necessary to represent the key; other parameters